PSM II Training: 5 Insights from a Transformational Learning Experience

 #1 - Simple facilitation techniques can unleash the power of many minds.

-The first time I saw Liberating Structures in action, I knew they would be a game-changer for teaching Scrum Masters to be more effective in enabling better self-organization and influencing change.
+The first time I saw Liberating Structures in action, I knew they would be a game-changer for teaching Scrum Masters to be more effective in enabling better self-management and influencing change.

 One of the key things Scrum Masters get from this class is experiencing the powerful simplicity of Liberating Structures and learning how they can be used to enable more creativity, generate powerful insights, and move towards actionable solutions.
 The original course creators Barry and Christiaan have written a post that will give you a taste of what is possible with Liberating Structures.